VCU-CS-Capstone/CS-25-301-rva-community-fridges/Notes and Research/arduino_setup.md

 [OLED API -- 404 Error]()

 To push code to the device, we'll use the example in `examples/OLED_Simple`.
-1. Open the code in the latest version of the Arduino IDE
+1. Open the code in the latest version of the Arduino IDE.
+You'll need to install the appropriate Heltec ESPS32 Libraries within Arduino.
 2. Compile and upload the code to the device using "Upload Using Programmer" (`Shift+Cmd+U` on Mac).